hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3977

-We have not heard of this in the last religion.
+We have not heard of this in the last religion [of Christianity].
 This is nothing but a fabrication.

 # 3978